drug-design/course/docs/chapters/structure-based-design-case-studies.md

 #### Phenyl Ring Introduced in Pocket S4

-Initially, a phenyl ring was introduced in this pocket (S4) to find an optimal binding orientation.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design-case-studies/phenyl-ring-introduced-pocket-s4-3866b38e'><i class='fa fa-play' aria-hidden='true'></i></button>Initially, a phenyl ring was introduced in this pocket (S4) to find an optimal binding orientation.

 ![](https://media.drugdesign.org/course/structure-based-design-case-studies/snap_v1_5_ext_c7_13_19_s2.png){: loading=lazy }

 #### Phenyl Substituted with an Amidine

-The phenyl ring fragment was replaced with an amidine group, and the orientation of the phenyl-amidine moiety was then modeled to achieve optimal interactions in the S4 pocket.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design-case-studies/phenyl-substituted-an-amidine-02537f7d'><i class='fa fa-play' aria-hidden='true'></i></button>The phenyl ring fragment was replaced with an amidine group, and the orientation of the phenyl-amidine moiety was then modeled to achieve optimal interactions in the S4 pocket.
 *[moiety]: Fragments, functional groups or portions of chemical compounds.